-- f.
-Promoters and/or sanctioning bodies will provide measuring devices required for scrutineering. - g.
-Scrutineering is to help assure the smooth and fair conduct of the meet, but the event organizers, AMA and event officials neither warrant safety because a motorcycle/streamliner was scrutineered nor compliance with and enforcement of the rules and regulations. - 5.
-Starter - a.
-The promoters shall appoint an official starter(s).
-Supervision of the rider and contestants is the responsibility of the official starter(s) at the starting line.
-The authority of the official starter and assistant starter shall extend past the scrutineer and the official starter has the ability and authority to prohibit any motorcycle from the course and/or the meet. - b.
-With respect to machines attempting AMA record runs, the authority of the AMA official(s) supersedes that of the starters(s). - 6.
-Courses - a.
-Multiple courses may be available - b.
+- a.
+Multiple courses may be available. - b.
 All courses are open to any class. - c.
 The event promoters have total discretion as to the number of courses, course locations and course length.
-The determining factor for course number(s) and design(s) will be weather and course conditions. - d.
-Basic Course(s): The "Basic Course(s)" may consist of 3-mile total run (a 1 mile approach, 1 mile timed, and 1 mile shut down). - i.
-All competitors who have passed scrutineering are eligible for the basic course. - e.
-Intermediate Course(s): The "Intermediate Course(s)" may consist of a 5-mile total run (2-mile approach, 1 mile timed, and 2- mile shut down). - i.
-To compete on the Intermediate Course, the entrant must be capable of exceeding 100mph.
-Should that capability be in question, the entrant must complete a run on the basic course in excess of 100mph and present the timing ticket at registration to receive an Intermediate Course Sticker. - f.
-Long Course(s): The "Long Course(s)" may consist of up to an 8-mile total run (up to 3.5-mile approach, 1 mile timed and up to 3.5 mile shut down). - i.
-To compete on the long course, all motorcycles shall run on the intermediate course in excess of 175 mph and present the timing ticket at registration or scrutineering to receive a Long Course sticker
+The determining factor for course number(s) and design(s) will be weather and course conditions. - Basic Course(s): The "Basic Course(s)" may consist of 3-mile total run (a 1-mile approach, 1 mile timed, and 1 mile shut down). - All competitors who have passed scrutineering are eligible for the basic course. - e.
+Intermediate Course(s): The "Intermediate Course(s)" may consist of a 5-mile total run (2-mile approach, 1 mile timed, and 2-mile shut down). - (1) To compete on the intermediate course, the entrant must be capable of exceeding 100 mph.
+Should that capability be in question, the entrant must complete a run on the basic course in excess of 100 mph and present the timing ticket at registration to receive an intermediate course sticker. - f.
+Long Course(s): The "Long Course(s)" may consist of up to an 8-mile total run (up to 3.5-mile approach, 1 mile timed and up to 3.5 mile shut down). - (1) To compete on the long course, all motorcycles shall run on the intermediate course in excess of 175 mph and present the timing ticket at registration or scrutineering to receive a long course sticker.